stuart-richmond61/Arduino-WeMosD1-ModBus-TCP-Device-Server/README.md

 # Arduino-WeMosD1-ModBus-TCP-Device-Server
 Provides ModBus/TCP server on port 502 (modbus) via WIFI.
+Can be built using OTA support.

+Note: For OTA using IDE, I had to use post #43 fix from https://forum.arduino.cc/index.php?topic=575560.30  Update Arduino to use jmdns-3.5.5.jar vs. jmdns-3.5.3

 ------------------------------------------------------
 Device support